dheysonalves/dheysonalves/README.md

 ### Some of the technologies that I have worked with

-Some tech that I have been working on.
+Some tech that I already worked on.

 ![Git](https://img.shields.io/badge/-Git-222222?style=flat&logo=git&logoColor=F05032)
 ![jQuery](https://img.shields.io/badge/-jQuery-222222?style=flat&logo=jQuery&logoColor=0769AD)